John Schoenherr

 John Carl Schoenherr (July 5, 1935 – April 8, 2010) was an American illustrator.
 He won the 1988 Caldecott Medal for U.S. children's book illustration, recognizing Owl Moon by Jane Yolen, which recounts the story of the first time a father takes his youngest child on a traditional outing to spot an owl.
-He was posthumously inducted by the Science Fiction and Fantasy Hall of Fame in 2015.
+He was posthumously inducted into the Science Fiction and Fantasy Hall of Fame in 2015.

-Life
+Early life

-Schoenherr was born in New York City (Manhattan) and raised in Queens, "in a German-speaking household in a polyglot community", where he used drawings to communicate with speakers of other languages.
+Schoenherr was born July 5, 1935, in New York City (Manhattan) and raised in Queens, "in a German-speaking household in a polyglot community", where he used drawings to communicate with speakers of other languages.
 He graduated from Stuyvesant High School, and studied art at the Art Students League of New York with Will Barnet and at Pratt Institute.